 Because he cares.
 That is the ONLY reason why his is the best tour to book.

 The gear is already at the top of the volcano on base camp awaiting you.
 That means you do not have to carry the tent, sleeping bag or sleeping mat.
 PHEW!

 He also provides you with THREE MEALS.
-None of this boiled egg and instant soup shit.
+None of this boiled egg and instant soup rubbish.
 We got vegetable rice, salad and an apple for lunch along with a drink.
 For our evening meal our guide cooked us vegetable pasta, re-fried beans, mashed potato, hot chocolate and marshmallows!!
 For breakfast the next morning we got corn-flakes.

 I’ve read a lot of horrendous stories about awful guides who couldn’t give a crap about their groups, who don’t prepare them and who leave them behind if they’re slow (yes we saw this).
 If you hear a whistle, it could be a tour guide letting his group know they’re going too slowly.
 Isn’t that awful!